syncfusion/ej2-react-docs/src/documenteditor/document-editor/image.md

 ## Image resizing

-Document editor provides built-in image resizer that can be injected into your application based on the requirements.
+Document Editor provides built-in image resizer that can be injected into your application based on the requirements.
 This allows you to resize the image by dragging the resizing points using mouse or touch interactions.
 This resizer appears as follows.

 ![Image](images/image.png)

 ## Changing size

-Document editor expose API to get or set the size of the selected image.
+Document Editor expose API to get or set the size of the selected image.
 Refer to the following sample code.

 ```typescript
 documenteditor.selection.imageFormat.width = 800;